 This tour is fully escorted by an expert English-speaking guide who will accompany you throughout the tour.

 Take advantage of our 7 day cooling-off period.

 Travelling with Inspiring Vacations allows you to explore the wonders of the world in a variety of different ways.
 We have partnered with a worldwide network of local travel experts to bring you culturally unique and delightfully unforgettable travel experiences.
 Whether it is meandering through narrow canyons by rail, cruising the idyllic waters of the Mediterranean or touring through the backroads of provincial towns, Inspiring Vacations trips offer amazing value and will leave you inspired.

-Upon arrival to Kansai International Airport please make your own way to Hotel Hankyu Respire Osaka.
+Welcome to Japan!
+Upon arrival to Kansai International Airport please make your own way to your hotel.

 Your journey through this magical land of contrasts begins in Osaka, a vibrant city renowned for its food culture.
 Known as tenka no daidokoro (the nation’s kitchen), it’s a dream for foodies.
 Try some of its famed street food like takoyaki (octopus and pickled ginger in batter), kushikatsu (deep-fried meat and vegetable skewers) or Osaka-style okonomiyaki (a delicious savoury pancake).